We often get asked, both in professional and personal settings, where the best place is to start with VR.

 There are several different ways of interacting with simulated content.

-Headsets like the Oculus Quest 2, HP Reverb G2 and HTC Vive Cosmos all come with two controllers, one for each hand which are also tracked in 6DoF with the inside out tracking system.
+Headsets like the Meta Quest 2 and HP Reverb G2 come with two controllers, one for each hand, which are also tracked in 6DoF with the inside out tracking system.

 PlayStation VR features multiple input systems.
 In most cases, the best option is using a pair of PlayStation Move controllers.
 Some PSVR content requires the Move controllers but not all of it does.
 For games that don’t require Move controllers you can use the standard PS4 DualShock controller that comes with the console.